joviprata/AWS-api-to-sql/README.md

 ## Gathering data from API and uploading to S3 Bucket
-This process consists of writing code, testing it on an IDE like VSCode, sending that code into AWS Lambda with some minor adjustments, and automating it EventBridge.
+This process consists of writing code, testing it on an IDE like VSCode, sending that code into AWS Lambda with some minor adjustments, and automating it using EventBridge.
 I used VSCode to write my code.
 Basic requirements for this are:
 - Refer to your API documentation on how to fetch data.
 For this case, I used Hotmart's API, a sales website
   - Hotmart's API provides response.json() data in the form similar to a heterogenic Python dictionary: a dictionary with other sub-dictionaries, integers, floats or strings.
 I implemented a DFS (Depth-First-Search) function to reorganize this structure into a dictionary where the keys are paths to the value it receives.
 Example: {"dictionary_1_sub-dictionary_1": "Value 1", "dictionary_1_sub-dictionary_2": "Value 2"}